kacredolo/AoC_2016/Readme.txt

 Solutions by Kai Acredolo
 Done in C++

-Each day/challenge is it's own project
-The challenge is written at the top of the file
+Each day/challenge is it's own project, contained in a .cpp file The challenge is written at the top of the file